emilyjspencer/Notes/TypeScript/README.md

 ### Type inference

 The TypeScript compiler can attempt to infer the type information if no type has been specified.
 A variable's type can be inferred based on its assigned value and its usage.
-The type inference takes place when initialising variables and memebrs, setting parameter default values, and determing function return types.
+The type inference takes place when initialising variables and members, setting parameter default values, and determining function return types.

 Example: